mbalabanov/js-dom-dog-owners/README.md

 # Dog Owners

+My solution can be found here on my personal webspace: https://ptstest.com/dog-owners/ (I'm done with both parts of the exercise and the extension, though I might still refactor the repetitive code.)

 In this exercise we practice using events and forms.
 This is a combo that you will find all the time when writing front-end applications.
 Your end result should be similar to below:

 ![Result](dog_owner.gif)